Easy Chili Bean Dip

 Transfer to a bowl and stir in bell peppers.
 Mix well, then top with a few more bell peppers.
 Serve warm or chilled with baked corn chips or veggies like carrots and celery sticks.

-Homemade corn tortilla chips are SO easy to make.
+Serve this dip with these Homemade corn tortilla chips that are SO easy to make.
 Simply use regular corn tortillas.
 Slice each one into 8 slices using a pizza slicer.
 Arrange on a baking sheet and spritz with a water bottle.

 Sprinkle with sea salt and garlic powder.
 Bake at 400 degrees for about 5-7 minutes until crispy and golden brown.
 Very easy and delish!